Koh Rong Sanloem: Settlements and infrastructure

 The main administrative post is at the north of the island, called M'pai Bai (which means Village 23 in Khmer).
 There used to be a basic road network, built during the period of the French Protectorate, which is by now almost completely overgrown with vegetation.
 The sole reminder of this period is a lighthouse at the island's southern tip, which now serves as a semi military base.
 Depending on the season, some structures that resemble a landing field near the light house are still recognizable.

 Western side of the island has many new fairly isolated resorts.
 Most developed is the Saracen Bay area.
 The main Saracen beach has several resorts in close proximity to each other.
-Most notable are Freedom Bungalows, Saracen Bay Resort, Eden, Sara, La Passion, Wayo, Sol Beach, Moonlight, The One, Soon Noeng, Paradise Villas, Dolphin Bay, Laguna Resort.

 Southern side of the island consist of Sandy Beach and freshly plowed road network connecting to the Saracen Bay area.
 Sandy Beach has 3 resort Bodega, Tube and Sandy Beach Bungalows.
 The roads are not paved and are already suffering fair erosion from rains.

 Most transport is done by boat, although the island's very narrow center permits water buffalo carts to operate.
 Koh Rong Sanloem is not connected to the main power grid and each resort generates its own electricity via generator or solar installation.
-Saracen Bay area has decent internet connection via AirFiber technology beamed from the mainland.
-Local mobile phone coverage is provided by Smart Axiata, Cellcard and Metfone.
-Smart and Cellcard are fairly stable, whereas Metfone tower is often down.

 The island is home to Cambodian Navy base.
 Main installation is on Saracen Bay area, however, there are many smaller outposts dotted in various locations of the island.
 Administration of the island has been handed over to state operated Cambodian Development Corporation who subsequently has granted a concession and development rights to Emario Corporation to most of the island.
-As of January 2022 the plans of the Emario Corporation were not known.